Skip to main content

 Park History

-Loma de León was designated as a Natural Monument under Venezuela's system of protected areas administered by the Ministry of Environment (now Ministry of Ecosocialism).
-The designation recognized the hill's ecological importance as a remnant natural habitat within an increasingly urbanized landscape.
-INPARQUES (Instituto Nacional de Parques) manages the monument in coordination with regional authorities in Lara State.
-Protection was motivated partly by the area's watershed functions and its role in maintaining ecological connectivity in a heavily fragmented landscape.
+Loma de León was designated as a Natural Monument on December 7, 1989 (Decree No. 638) under Venezuela's system of protected areas administered by INPARQUES (Instituto Nacional de Parques).
+[1] The designation recognized the hill's ecological importance as a remnant natural habitat within an increasingly urbanized landscape and its critical watershed functions for the Barquisimeto metropolitan area.
+Protection was motivated partly by the area's role in recharging the main aquifer serving the city and its role in maintaining ecological connectivity in a heavily fragmented landscape.
 Enforcement challenges have included encroachment from urban expansion, illegal quarrying, and unauthorized agricultural clearing on the monument's margins.

 Major Trails And Attractions